Baudin999/blog/_posts/2023-08-25-go-brief-tutorial.md

   I will go deeper into what that means, how to use it in a larger system and how to use locks in order to avoid breaking your application.

+## Conclusion

+> This article took some time to write.
+As a conclusion I want to try something different.
+I want to let my inner write loose and dazzle you with my poetic ramblings about a language I absolutely enjoy!

+Ah, Go!
+A language that captures the essence of elegance through minimalism, yet invokes a profound sense of computational gravitas.
+One cannot help but marvel at its unapologetic candor - it is as if the language itself whispers, "I am what I am, and therein lies my strength."
+It stands tall, devoid of the tangled vines of inheritance that ensnare many a language, allowing it to breathe and showcase its power without the confines of an excess lineage.

+Let me craft for you an image: Picture a sculptor, steadfast in his workspace.
+He isn’t lost amidst an arsenal of tools.
+Instead, he has only a chisel and hammer.
+Yet, with just these, he carves wonders – each strike echoing craftsmanship, revealing profound depth through the simplicity of his tools.
+This, dear reader, is Go in the realm of programming.

+However, every rose has its thorn.
+And Go, despite its allure, is no exception.
+It often feels as if one is penning a sonnet, each line dense with meaning, demanding the reader's unwavering attention.
+The verbosity, especially when one wades through the waters of error handling, can be likened to the verbose verses of this epilogue.
+And the absence of sum types?
+A beautiful melody left unsung that would have harmonized seamlessly with Go’s song.

+As a lover of the art that is software, I yearn for balance, simplicity.
+While power is to be sought, it should not come at the cost of clarity.
+Every line of Go, with its weight, reminds me of this dance between power and simplicity, between brevity and verbosity.
+While other languages struggle to find harmony in the style of their code, Go laughs at them and finishes yet another task.

+In concluding, much like my musings on Scrum and inheritance, this isn’t merely an assessment of Go but a heartfelt ode to software engineering itself.
+Whether you embrace Go’s strengths or find yourself yearning for a touch more finesse, one cannot deny its indomitable spirit.
+A spirit that reflects our constant struggle against chaotic information while needing a life-vest of simplicity.

 ## APPENDIX

 This appendix is to add extra information I do not want to keep around in the